NikitaMarinovich/js_automation/README.md

 # QA-automation
-Path to learning QA automation from zero to 100
+Path to learning QA automation  on JS from zero to 100